soumyadg/soumyadg/README.md

 ## GitHub Repositories

 I love working on projects that challenge me and allow me to learn and grow.
-Here's one of my highlighted projects:
+Here's few of my highlighted projects:

 1. [Recommender System](https://github.com/soumyadg/recommender-system)
    - Developed a movie recommendation system using Roberta to provide personalized movie suggestions to users.